 Hormonal changes have also been known to contribute to back pain.
 A malfunction in the sacroiliac joint is one example of this.
 The sacroiliac joint allows for a natural alternating movement while walking.
 During pregnancy, hormonal changes increase the elasticity of the ligaments that control the joint, resulting in increased movement, instability and, ultimately, pain.

 There are various ways to help mitigate your back pain.
 We recommend seeking a professional medical opinion to rule out any serious conditions and to get treatment options based on your unique condition.
-Some of these treatment options may include: beginning an exercise regimen, practicing proper posture during daily activities, incorporating at-home pain management techniques, and/or receiving hands-on treatment.
+Below are a few pain management methods your doctor may suggest.